 - Complete Pulmonary Function testing

 - Nocturnal Oximetry

 - Sleep studies

-Learn more about the types of coughs below.
-Chest and sinus X-rays and CT scans are performed at a radiology facility.
-Bronchoscopy, which is rarely needed, is performed at the hospital.
+Chest and sinus X-rays and CT scans must be performed at a radiology facility.
+Bronchoscopy, which is rarely needed,is performed at the hospital.